lupyuen/lupyuen.github.io/src/sbi.md

 # OpenSBI Debug Console

-_But that's calling the Legacy Console Putchar Function.
-What about the newer Debug Console Functions?_
+_But that's calling the Legacy Console Putchar Function..._

+_What about the newer Debug Console Functions?_

 Yeah we called the Legacy Console Putchar Function, which is [__expected to be deprecated__](https://github.com/riscv-non-isa/riscv-sbi-doc/blob/v1.0.0/riscv-sbi.adoc#5-legacy-extensions-eids-0x00---0x0f).